NEXUS: Video Versions Without Manual Editing

 Solution

 CUDA Execution Provider for ONNX Runtime.
 Face detection on GPU reduces inference time 4-10x.
-Combined with NVENC encoding, entire pipeline runs on GPU.
+Combined with NVENC encoding, the whole video job runs on GPU.

 Alternative Rejected